-[This article has been edited to refer to the event in the past.]
+[This article has been edited as the event has now passed]

 The Greater Cambridge City Deal: was there ever an initiative in Cambridge that united so many disparate groups of people against it, for so many different reasons?
 Almost every proposal so far has been met by a wall of opposition from residents’ groups, business owners, environmental campaigners, and anyone who thinks they know something about transport.